Quasi-projective varieties whose fundamental group is a free product of cyclic groups: Introduction

 In particular, the maximality condition of part~\ref{lemma:existencePencil-2} implies that $F_|:X\setminus D\to S\setminus\Sigma_0$ is a surjective algebraic map with exactly $s$ multiple fibers of multiplicities $(m_1,\ldots,m_s)$, determined by the torsion of $\pi_1(X\setminus D)$.
 Theorem~\ref{thm:main:intro} is proved in Section~\ref{sec:main}.

 The existence of the admissible map $F$ is guaranteed by~\cite{Arapura-geometry,ACM-characteristic} if $r\geq 1$ and $\pi_1(X\setminus D)\neq \ZZ$.
 The case $\pi_1(X\setminus D)=\ZZ$ has to be considered separately.
 If $r=0$ the structure of the group $\pi_1(X\setminus D)$ is used to construct a finite covering with free fundamental group.
 We then show that the Albanese morphism of this covering produces an admissible map which, by the functoriality of the Albanese morphism, descends to the desired admissible map~$F$ (after normalization in the target curve and Stein factorization).
+Moreover, Corollary~\ref{cor:non-fiber-to-fiber} discusses the role of the divisor~$D_t$.

 Theorem~\ref{thm:main:intro} is extended in Section~\ref{sec:main:extensions} to the case where $\pi_1(X\setminus D)$ is finite as long as $X$ is simply connected, under some extra assumptions that are always satisfied if $X=\PP^2$.
-As a result, we prove a refinement of Theorem~\ref{thm:main:intro} for the case $X=\PP^2$ in Section~\ref{sec:main:P2} (Corollary~\ref{thm:main-P2}) and show that in this case $\pi_1(X\setminus D)\cong \FF_r*\ZZ_p*\ZZ_q$ for some $p,q\in\ZZ_{\geq 1}$ coprime and $r\in\ZZ_{\geq 0}$, and that $D=D_f$ is a union of irreducible fibers of a pencil $F:\PP^2\dashrightarrow\PP^1$.
-The already stated Corollary~\ref{cor:pq} is a particular case ($r=0$ and $p,q>1$) of Corollary~\ref{thm:main-P2}.
+As a result, we prove a refinement of Theorem~\ref{thm:main:intro} for the case $X=\PP^2$ in Section~\ref{sec:main:P2} (Corollary~\ref{thm:main:P2}) and show that in this case $\pi_1(X\setminus D)\cong \FF_r*\ZZ_p*\ZZ_q$ for some $p,q\in\ZZ_{\geq 1}$ coprime and $r\in\ZZ_{\geq 0}$, and that $D=D_f$ is a union of irreducible fibers of a pencil $F:\PP^2\dashrightarrow\PP^1$.
+The already stated Corollary~\ref{cor:pq} is a particular case ($r=0$ and $p,q>1$) of Corollary~\ref{thm:main:P2}.

 The second type of main results are referred to as Addition-Deletion Theorems in Section~\ref{sec:additiondeletion}.
 Consider $U$ a smooth quasi-projective surface and $F:U\rightarrow S$ an admissible map to a smooth projective curve $S$, and define $U_B=U\setminus F^{-1}(B)$ for any finite subset $B\subset S$.
 In this context, we prove a Deletion Lemma~\ref{lemma:removing-fiber-orbi} that describes the fundamental group of $U_B$ if $F_|: U_{B\cup\{P\}}\to S$ induces an isomorphism between (orbifold) fundamental groups.
 This is done regardless of whether $P\in B_F$ or not, for $B_F$ the set of atypical values of $F$, that is, whether $F^{-1}(P)$ is a typical fiber or not.
 We also prove the following Generic Addition-Deletion Lemma in Section~\ref{sec:additiondeletion}